The Usual Suspects: Legacy

 On June 17, 2008, the American Film Institute revealed its "AFI's 10 Top 10"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 The Usual Suspects was acknowledged as the tenth-best mystery film.
 Verbal Kint was voted the #48 villain in "AFI's 100 Years...100 Heroes & Villains" in June 2003.

 Entertainment Weekly cited the film as one of the "13 must-see heist movies".
 Empire ranked Keyser Söze #69 in their "The 100 Greatest Movie Characters" poll.
 In August 2016, James Charisma of Paste ranked The Usual Suspects among Kevin Spacey's greatest film performances.

-In 2013, the Writers Guild of America ranked the screenplay #35 on its list of 101 Greatest Screenplays ever written.
+In 2006, the Writers Guild of America ranked the screenplay #35 on its list of 101 Greatest Screenplays ever written.

-Remake

-In India, a Hindi-language adaptation of The Usual Suspects, titled Chocolate, was released in 2005.